Pirate radio stations are nothing new they’ve been on the go since the 1960s with Radio Caroline etc…

 Fast forward to the pirate stations of today.
-It would appear to all intents that Haringey & Hackney Councils in London are having a crackdown on Pirate stations using their properties to broadcast from.
+It would appear to all intents the FCC in America are having a crackdown on Pirate stations

-When you could potentially reach far more people by streaming on the Internet”
+“Why be a Pirate station on an AM/FM signal with very little reach?
+When you could potentially reach more people by streaming on Internet Radio”

 Internet Radio is the future of broadcasting & it’s not all that difficult to start your own online radio station.

-We know of a lot of radio stations on the Internet that have been on the go for years and as far as we’re aware they have never owned a licence to stream.
+We know of a few pirate radio stations on the Internet and some of them have been on the go for around 19/20 years albeit from different servers.

 Hopefully you shouldn’t have to worry about your transmission equipment or aerials being seized by officials.

 Unless you were broadcasting some really bad content!

 Remember at the end of the day no one wants to listen to crap!

 Pirate radio has been a thing for a long time now and long may it continue.
 I’d run a pirate station myself but electricity costs would be far too much!